 Rapid reaction to the news that Pistons big man Blake Griffin will be out until at least early November because of knee and hamstring injuries.
-Rod Beard, The Detroit News
+The Detroit News

 Indianapolis — The start to the NBA regular season brings joy to the Daily Fantasy Sports community.
 Well, call it the bulk of the DFS community.

 The die-hards already have been playing in the preseason and trying to gauge prospective playing time and juggling to figure out how many minutes the back-of-the-roster players would be sucking away from the regular rotation mainstays.

 Those worries are over; it’s time for the real thing.